Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 You are on a roll.

-But he said if he wanted a fight, he got one.
+he wanted, if he wanted a fight, he got one.

 Yeah.